serge-fantino/roadwise-helper/README.md

 Note that the project run locally - no information regarding your GPS position is shared online.
 Also this is a functional WPA web site, you can easily install the app on your phone.

+> ⚠️ **Warning**: This is an educational project.
+It is not a production ready software, nor something you can trust for driving.
+Be careful and drive safely, and look at the road, not at your phone.

 ## Installation

+> ⚠️ **Warning**: This project is still in development.
+Some features might not work as expected, and breaking changes could occur without notice.

 Before building the project, make sure you have [Node.js](https://nodejs.org/) installed (version 18 or higher recommended).